Film Fest Gent: 2000-2007

-2007-2012
+2007–2012

 In September 2007, the American film magazine Variety placed the Ghent-based film festival among the fifty not-to-be-missed festivals in the world.
 Variety made its choice out of more than a thousand film festivals and selected Ghent because of its unique focus on film music.
 Moreover, the festival is the only one from the Benelux to appear on the list.
 The mention shows that the International Film Festival of Flanders-Ghent is on the international map.
 One year later, the prestigious American newspaper The Wall Street Journal also praised the festival.
 According to the newspaper the International Film Festival of Flanders-Ghent is among the top five European film festivals with its own character.
-The film festival is also praised for programming world-class films, affordable ticket prices and the opportunity to meet world-renowned stars.
-The Wall Street Journal highlights the fact that film music greats (such as Elmer Bernstein, Ennio Morricone, Howard Shore, Hans Zimmer and Gabriel Yared) all came to perform their works at the festival.
-Finally, there is praise for the young audience that characterises the festival.

 During this period, the attention for underexposed themes and audiences in the film industry grew gradually.
 Specific efforts were made to program LGBTQ-films and film screenings for the blind and visually impaired.
 Professionals also got more involved by organising 'The Day of the Film Profession' and a physical Press & Industry Office.
 Meanwhile, film school students could obtain accreditation for the festival, with the aim of stimulating the formation of a new generation of filmmakers.

 From 2010 onwards, each edition would feature a curated exhibition around an icon of film history.
 The first exhibition was dedicated to the French film maker Jacques 'Monsieur Hulot' Tati.
 The following year, former film journalist Patrick Duynslaegher became the artistic director of the festival.
 In his first edition, Scandinavia took centre stage and the legendary Ingmar Bergman figured as the subject of a retrospective and the annual exhibition.

 Many renowned talents from the film industry visited Ghent during the period of 2007 to 2012: Clint Mansell, Woody Harrelson, Richard Jenkins, Andy Garcia, Kevin Costner, Shigeru Umebayashi, László Nemes, Tim Robbins, Paul Greengrass, Jim Sheridan, François Ozon, Norman Jewison, Seth Rogen, Isabelle Huppert, Ezra Miller, Emmannuelle Riva, Paolo & Vittori Taviani, Jean-Pierre & Luc Dardenne etc.